Skip to main content

 R&DE Stanford Dining, Hospitality & Auxiliaries demonstrates that sustainable, ethical, and healthy food systems can be deployed at scale, while simultaneously inspiring the next generation to improve how Earth’s precious resources are managed.

-One Plate, One Planet represents these six pillars:
+One Plate, One Planet represents these four pillars:

 1. Climate-smart dining.
 We are encouraged and motivated by the fact that food plays a critical role in reversing global warming, from plant-forward menus to food waste reduction, as well as the positive potential impact of the physical spaces where we all eat and gather.